IncredulousMonk/CnC_Generals_Zero_Hour/README.md

 # Command & Conquer Generals Zero Hour native Linux port

 I'm attempting to create a native Linux port of Zero Hour.
-I suspect that it's a fool's errand, but it should be an interesting experience.
+I suspect that it's a fool's errand, but it should be an interesting project.

+You can learn a lot by reading source code, but you can learn a lot more by trying to get that code working using a different compiler on a different operating system.

 ## Progress so far

 - Displays a window with the splash screen.
 - The DynamicMemoryAllocator works.
+If you compile in debug mode it dumps out memory pool stats, and tells you where you're leaking memory... neat!
+(I can't take any credit for that.
+It's all built in.)
+- Subsystems implemented:
+  - TheNameKeyGenerator
+  - TheFileSystem
+  - TheLocalFileSystem

 ## Still to do

+- Implement TheArchiveFileSystem.
 - Everything else.